small-tech/site.js/README.md

   1. Generate any Hugo content that might need to be generated.
   2. Sync your site from the local _my-demo_ folder via rsync over ssh to the host _my-demo.site_.

 Without any customisations, the sync feature assumes that your account on your remote server has the same name as your account on your local machine and that the folder you are watching (_my-demo_, in the example above) is located at _/home/your-account/my-demo_ on the remote server.
 Also, by default, the contents of the folder will be synced, not the folder itself.
-You can change these defaults by specifying a full-qualified remote connection string as the `--sync-to` value.
+You can change these defaults by specifying a fully-qualified remote connection string as the `--sync-to` value.

 The remote connection string has the format: